Connect with us

 One of the first challenges for Factored Quality was building the initial sales pipeline.

 “You have to actively create opportunities.
-I believe in shaping your own destiny rather than relying on passive strategies like social media launches or news features.
+I believe in shaping your destiny rather than relying on passive strategies like social media launches or news features.
 For us, this meant investing time in discovery and reaching out directly to potential buyers,” Prince points out.

 To identify leads, they used the list of recipients to whom they were writing their monthly updates—about 30 investors and 70 supporters.